History

 Student Services

-To help support students, Miami Dade College may offer student services like:
+To help support students, Miami Dade College may offer services to students like:- Online classes

 - Remedial courses